joanacsantos/MammographyReconstruction/Methods/CycleGAN/Readme.md

 ## Running the code

-To run the code, just run the main.py file in each folder.
+To run the code, run the main.py file in each folder.